-In addition to the qualitative research undertaken during stakeholder events of MEESO, social scientific research about stakeholder engagement in MEESO and in fisheries science more generally will be carried out as one research activity of the project.
-This research is
+In addition to the qualitative research undertaken during stakeholder events of MEESO, social scientific research about stakeholder engagement in MEESO and in fisheries science more generally is carried out as one research activity of the project.
+This research is likely

 Data set name Qualitative data from face-to-face interviews and informal dialogue

 Project partner creating/ P6 - WU - Lead WP6

-collecting the data and P11 - WMU - Lead WP7
+collecting the data and

 name of researchers

 WP/Task WP6

 WP7

 Time frame Months 10-48

 Data set description 1) origin:

-The data will be collected in the following ways: Qualitative face-to-face interviews with members of the MEESO consortium and stakeholders; informal dialogue between members of the MEESO consortium and stakeholders (documented through notes and minutes); analyses of minutes of MEESO project meetings; analyses of minutes of other fisheries-related EU projects; potentially: face-to-face interviews with staff of former fisheries-related EU projects as well as members of the European Commission.
+The data are collected in the following ways: Qualitative face-to-face interviews with members of the MEESO consortium and stakeholders; informal dialogue between members of the MEESO consortium and stakeholders (documented through notes and minutes); analyses of minutes of MEESO project meetings; analyses of minutes of other fisheries-related EU projects; potentially: face-to-face interviews with staff of former fisheries-related EU projects as well as members of the European Commission.

-2) nature: Qualitative, social scientific data will be collected through face-to-face interviews and informal dialogue during MEESO workshops and events.
-This data will be stored in a digitalized form on the file servers of WU and WMU.
-Data collected during these research activities will be the perspectives of project consortium members on policy trajectories and the implications of model outputs from analyses (task 7.3) No personal data will be stored together with the qualitative data other than stakeholder group, affiliation (organization/institution) and region.
+2) nature: Qualitative, social scientific data are collected through face-to-face interviews and informal dialogue during MEESO workshops and events.
+This data is stored in a digitalized form on the file servers of WU and WMU.
+Data collected during these research activities are: the perspectives of project consortium members on policy trajectories and the implications of model outputs from analyses (task 7.3)

-3) usage : The data will be used to
+No personal data are stored together with the qualitative data other than stakeholder group, affiliation (organization/institution) and region.
+3) usage: The data will be used to

 undertake social scientific research into the process of stakeholder engagement and science-practitioner cooperation in MEESO create peer-reviewed publications in recognized social scientific, geographic and fisheries scientific journals; hold feedback discussions with stakeholders about the results of said social scientific research about stakeholder engagement and transdisciplinary cooperation in fisheries.
-Safety of digital data Storage The data will be stored as minutes/transcripts on WU and WMU fileserver protected by limited accessibility.
-2) access Only the staff of MEESO partner WU and WMU, will have access to the raw data.
-Stakeholders will get a summary of research results upon request.
-Publications will be accessible via Green or Gold Standard Open Access.
-3) privacy The collected data mirrors the stakeholders' general perspectives on challenges in transdisciplinary cooperation in fisheries science and stock assessment.
-It will not be sensitive in the sense of containing personal data about health, gender, ethnicity or political opinions of the participants.
-Nevertheless, it will mirror their personal perspectives on barriers to transdisciplinary cooperation and only a limited group of people will have access to the raw data (see above).
-In any publication, the data will be anonymized to a degree where not individuals will be traceable based on their statements given in the research process.
-Retention and Not applicable, since no personal data will be stored destruction of digital beyond project end.
-Anonymisation As the participants of the interviews and informal dialogue perform as experts and not as private individuals, all personal information will be deleted.
-Only the stakeholder group, affiliation and role (in organization/ institution) of the participants will be mentioned.
-This anonymization will be undertaken to a degree where no particular individuals can be identified from their statements or perspectives.
+Safety of digital data 1) storage The data are stored as minutes/transcripts on WU and WMU fileserver protected by limited accessibility.
+2) access Only the staff of MEESO partner WU and WMU, have access to the raw data.
+Stakeholders gets a summary of research results upon request.
+Publications are accessible via Green or Gold Standard Open Access.
+The collected data mirrors the stakeholders' general perspectives on challenges in transdisciplinary cooperation in fisheries science and stock assessment.
+It is not sensitive in the sense of containing personal data about health, gender, ethnicity or political opinions of the participants.
+Nevertheless, it mirrors their personal perspectives on barriers to transdisciplinary cooperation and only a limited group of people have access to the raw data (see above).
+In any publication, the data are anonymized to a degree where no individuals will be traceable based on their statements given in the research process.
+Retention and destruction of digital Not applicable, since no personal data are stored beyond project end. data Anonymisation As the participants of the interviews and informal dialogue perform as experts and not as private individuals, all personal information is deleted.
+Only the stakeholder group, affiliation and role (in organization/ institution) of the participants is mentioned.
+This anonymization is undertaken to a degree where no particular individuals can be identified from their statements or perspectives.
 Hard copies No hard copies involved